-After Town Meeting and reorganization the Select Board can officially approve the Local Emergency Operations Plan (LEOP).
+After Town Meeting and reorganization the Select Board can officially approve the Local Emergency Management Plan (LEMP).
 This plan can be prepared by town staff or a regional planner.
-The LEOP is updated each year after Town Meeting.
+The LEMP is updated each year after Town Meeting.

 There are other types of plans that may inform your municipal plan.
 Your community may also expand the framework of the municipal plan to address flood recovery or how to reduce greenhouse gases and adapt to climate shifts and stressors.